 The trap is very easily made, and is represented in section in

-our illustration, showing the height and interior of the box.
+wing the height and interior of the box.
 For

 ordinary purposes the box should be about twelve or fourteen inches